CodingLawyersClub/todo-instructions/README.md

 Great!
 Now we have all we need in our `agent` file.
 Let's go to our `mobX` store to call it!

 - Go to toDoStore.js.
 Let's add a new method to fetch our To-Dos called `findToDos`.
 Because it's a simple network request, we're going to copy `createToDo` and adjust it.
-Check out the arrows for how I do this
+Check out the arrows for how I did this

 ```